incident-io/datadog-migrator/README.md

-# Datadog PagerDuty Migrator
+# Datadog Alert Migrator

-A CLI tool to help migrate Datadog monitors over from PagerDuty to incident.io.
+A CLI tool to help migrate Datadog monitors over from PagerDuty or Opsgenie to incident.io.

 ## Features

-- Add incident.io webhooks to monitors that currently use PagerDuty
+- Add incident.io webhooks to monitors that currently use PagerDuty or Opsgenie
 - Remove incident.io webhooks from monitors
-- Remove PagerDuty service mentions from monitors
+- Remove PagerDuty or Opsgenie service mentions from monitors
 - Support for team-specific webhook mapping
-- Add team tags to monitors based on PagerDuty service mappings
+- Add team tags to monitors based on provider service mappings
 - Support for additional metadata in webhook payloads
 - Automatic webhook creation in Datadog
 - Configuration via command line, interactive prompts, or config file